Hiding The Brushstrokes

 Produced by Rod Johnson

 Starring Adam Fried, Ian Dick, Rachel Alig and Jorgie Goico

-I initially had no idea of the quality of the project when I submitted, I only got to read a scene when Rob contacted me around four months later to arrange a self-tape audition.
-I was enduring a bout of flu and thought the email was a fever dream when it bounced across my laptop in-between viewings of The Venture Bros and Airplane, but once the sickness broke, there it remained.
-Rob was incredibly understanding, and once I received the sides that I was to audition with, I quickly realized that this was a story that I wanted desperately to tell.
-Kurt Dimmeldorf, on the surface, was fairly far removed from me- a married yet closeted bisexual Jew(ish) man from the midwest who seeks out flings with other men on the rare vacations he and his wife take is a well-established trope in LGBTQ cinema, but the depth of pathos that Rob imbued this character with floored me.
-Kurt wasn't a guy on the hunt for some good vacation dick- he wanted desperately to connect with someone on an emotional level that his wife was incapable of reaching.
+When I initially inquired about Happiness Adjacent it was just another submission in about a dozen I sent off that day.
+I had no idea if it was going to be fantastically good, painfully bad, or the average case in LA's writing scene- just another audition.
+I only got to read a scene when Rob contacted me around four months later to arrange a self-tape audition, and boy was I happy when I did.
+I was enduring a bout of flu and fully thought his email was a fever dream when it bounced across my laptop between viewings of The West Wing and Airplane, but once the fever broke, there it was.
+Rob was incredibly understanding about my delay, and once I received the sides that I was to audition with, I quickly realized that this was a story that I needed to tell.
+Kurt Dimmeldorf, on the surface, was fairly far removed from me- a married yet closeted bisexual Jew(ish) man from the midwest who seeks out flings with other men on the rare vacations he and his wife take (a well-established trope in LGBTQ cinema), but the depth of pathos that Rob imbued this character with floored me.
+Kurt wasn't a guy on the hunt for some vacation dick- he wanted desperately to connect with someone on an emotional level that his wife was incapable of reaching.
 He was a man for whom loyalty and love were tightly interwoven and yet as fluid as the life he led.
 He drinks heavily, he lies convincingly, but through it all he loves so, so deeply.
 I could see that on the page, and I knew this wasn't something I could let go of.